databoy5000/project-1/README.md

 ### Shape gravity
-At each timed intervals, the following pattern is used to display a shape movement:
+At each timed interval, the following pattern is used to display a shape’s movement:
 - Remove class of shape blocks (using the `forEach()` method)
 - Update the current shape reference index and other blocks, by increasing their position by width (+10)
 - Add shape class to the new position

 ### Collision detection
-I wanted for shapes to be able to rotate and correct its position if it was colliding with an edge of the game boundaries (top, bottom, left, right) or with a dead shape, if ever there was space to fully rotate in its new position.
-For this I needed to:
+When a shape was colliding with an edge of the grid boundaries (top, bottom, left, right) or with a dead shape, I wanted it to rotate + correct its position given that there was available space to fully rotate into its predicted new position.
+To achieve this, I needed to:
 1. Output a prediction of the shape's next rotation
 2. Evaluate if collisions are true.
 For collisions with game boundaries, the corrections are predictable so the calculations are fixed/straightforward.
-3. The collisions with dead shapes are unpredictable, because the game grid keeps mutating.
-So, if a collision comes true, correct the shape's predictive position up to 2 cells left/right/top/down in a range of all possible combinations, as all shape's cells to not extend further than 2 blocks away from the reference cell.
+3. The collisions with dead shapes are unpredictable because the game grid keeps mutating.
+So, if a collision comes true, correct the shape's predictive position up to 2 cells left/right/top/down in a range of all possible combinations, as all shape's cells do not extend further than 2 blocks away from the reference cell.
    - Detect the cell in collision, find its position relative to the shape's reference cell (`referenceIndex`) and output its correction in an array collecting all possible corrections.
    - Add all corrections to each other in all possible combinations and push them into a new array.
    - Apply these combinations one by one to the predictive `referenceIndex` and check all shape cells for collisions.